 Mid-turn, Anihilato looked back at the monk.
-Dan unfolded his Eternity Card and rest it reverently before the worm. “…I will allow this,” said Anihilato, “for Virgil Blue.
+Dan unfolded his Eternity-Card and rest it reverently before the worm. “…I will allow this,” said Anihilato, “for Virgil Blue.
 Only your master’s reputation preserves you.”
 The King of Dust swapped Faith’s egg for another from the wall.
 It carried the new egg to Dan.
-“For Virgil Blue, I will do this unwashed, nude, and prostrate fool the favor of allowing him to wager his soul for the sake of a tiny spirit who did not even make a nice egg.”
+“For Virgil Blue I will allow this unwashed, nude, and prostrate fool to wager his soul for the sake of a tiny spirit who did not even make a nice egg.”

 It set the new egg before him.